Sanofi-IADC/konviw/docs/usage.md

 Now you can hide the classic TOC and make it visible on demand as part of a floating button that will show up in the top right page of your pages.

 How to activate it?
-Edit the properties of the ‘Table of Contents’ macro and add ‘konviw-float-TOC’ in the CSS Class Name property, like in the example below.
+Edit the properties of the **Table of Contents** macro and add `konviw-float-TOC` in the CSS Class Name property, like in the example below.

 ![Properties TOC macro](Properties-TOC-macro.png)